alexei-pav/delta-wm/README.md

 # deltaWM
 deltaWM is just fork of dwm with some patches and my configs.
+For now.

 ## Requirements
 - Terminal emulator (XTerm by default)
-- X11 server (tested on XOrg)
+- X11 server (tested on XOrg and XLibre)
 - GNU Make (for building)
 - GCC (not tested with clang)
+- feh for background image (optional)
+- maim for screenshots (optional)

 ## Key bindigs (default):
 Mod => "Win" or "Super", usually next to "Alt" key